aristotelis-bobas/ft_containers/README.md

 Project for Codam (42 Network)

-This is my reimplementation of the fundamental containers added to C++ in the Standard Template Library in 1992.
+- Assignment: reimplementation of the fundamental containers added to C++ in the Standard Template Library in 1992
-The assignment comprised reimplementing all basic functionality, including iterator systems, that was part of the C++ '98 version.
+- Notes: reimplementing all basic functionality, including iterator systems, that was part of the C++ '98 version

-The following containers (and iterator systems if eligible) are added:

-- Vector
-- Deque
-- Map
-- Multimap
-- Multiset
-- Set
-- List
-- Stack
-- Queue
+- Notes: Vector, Map, List, Stack, Queue
+- Grade: 100%
+- Date: 26 August 2020